leiwaaping/bioinformatic-basic-practices/Part I - linux and RNA-seq analysis pipeline.md

 ($grep -c "gene" felCat9.refGene.gtf, 8487; $grep -o "gene" felCat9.refGene.gtf|wc -l, 16974)

 7.How many kind of transcript(column 3) listed in the gtf file? and what's the number size of each kind of transcript respectively?
-(combine "grep" "sort" and "uniq" together)
+(combine "cut" "sort" and "uniq" together)

 8.use vim editor to add a header at the first line  of gtf file.
 ("vim" and "I" to get access to the editing mode."Esc" to the control mode,":wq" to save and quit)